 - Palette Swap: All enemy ninjas use the same sprite as the player character, with only the colour being different.

-- Platform Battle: The battle against the dragon at the end of Section 8.
+- Platform Battle: The battle against the Ryu dragon at the end of Scene 8.
 Also, the enemies are not at all shy about attacking you while you're moving between platforms.

-- Spam Attack: If you have full or nearly-full health, it's often much easier to defeat the temple bosses by spamming as many shurikens as possible and ignoring the Black Ninjas.
+- Spam Attack: If you have full or nearly-full health, it's often much easier to defeat the temple bosses by spamming as many shurikens as possible and ignoring the Black Kage ninjas.

 - It's even more important when fighting the dragon during Scene 8.
 You're meant to wait for him to come up before the central platform, shoot a couple shurikens at his face, jump over his head while he's shooting triple fireballs onto the side platform behind him than jump back up once he gets down and wait for him to re-emerge - all done with a tiny window of opportunity.
 However, if you just spam shurikens while standing at the very edge of the platform right next to him, you won't be blown off it by the fireballs and can continue spamming once knockback wears off.

-- Sequential Boss: The final boss has two stages: one where he runs and jumps around while throwing shurikens and another where he teleports, sends several shots down the floor then repeats the process.
+- Sequential Boss: Shiru, the Final Boss of the game, has two stages: one where he runs and jumps around while throwing shurikens and another where he teleports, sends several shots down the floor then repeats the process.

 - Spikes Of Doom: Many scenes feature them on the floors and ceilings.
 Hitting them is always an insta-kill, which is especially helpful when in Scene 6 the spikes are put horizontally on the edges of platforms you have to jump on.

 - Spin to Deflect Stuff: The circular saws faced at Scenes 9 and 10 will deflect all shurikens you throw because of their spinning.